 A man bun is a men's hairstyle in which a man ties his hair (usually medium to long in lenth) on the top or back of his head into a rounded knot.
 "Sometimes, I feel like I want to cut all of it off, but I like it.
 Some women like it." -Arvind Mahesh, auto tech

--Andrew Lim, arts

-"This is just a style, and I didn't want to cut my hair."

--Roland Bonifacio, photography
+"I'm tired of cutting hair, and short hair is boring." -Andrew Lim, arts "This is just a style, and I didn't want to cut my hair." -Roland Bonifacio, photography